doublethefish/obsidian-crait-plugin/README.md

-# Obsidian Cron Plugin
+# Obsidian Inactivty Commands Plugin

-Obsidian Cron is a plugin for Obsidian.md that allows users to schedule Obsidian commands or custom user scripts to run automatically on a schedule.
+Obsidian Inactivty Commands is a plugin for Obsidian.md that allows users to schedule Obsidian commands or custom user scripts to run automatically after a period of inactivity.

 # Installation
-To install Obsidian Cron you can download it through the community packages within Obsidian, or download the latest release and add it manually.
+To install Obsidian Inactivty Commands you can download it through the community packages within Obsidian, or download the latest release and add it manually.

 # Usage